hacs/integration/docs/index.md

 It can help you download and update elements.

-It cam also help you discover new awesome stuff.
+It can also help you discover new awesome stuff.

 ## Updates